Unexplained fatigue lasts for 6 consecutive months or longer.

 Excessive periods of prolonged rest cause deconditioning and may actually worsen symptoms of chronic fatigue syndrome.
 Gradual introduction of regular aerobic exercise, such as walking, swimming, cycling, or jogging, under close medical supervision (called a graded exercise program) may reduce fatigue and improve physical function.
 Formal, structured physical rehabilitation programs may be best.

 Medication and alternative therapies

-Specific symptoms such as pain, depression, and poor sleep are treated.
+Specific chronic fatigue syndrome symptoms such as pain, depression, and poor sleep are treated.

 Many different drugs and alternative therapies have been tried to relieve the chronic fatigue itself.
 Although many treatments, such as antidepressants and corticosteroids, seem to make a few people feel better, none are clearly effective for all.
 It can be hard for people and doctors to tell which treatments work because symptoms are different in different people and because symptoms may come and go on their own.